-Contents at UserGuiding (guides, hotspots, checklists, and NPS) can be set to show on a particular page or pages within your web app, depending on the page URL.
+Contents at UserGuiding (guides, hotspots, checklists, and surveys) can be set to show on a particular page or pages within your web app, depending on the page URL.

 This tutorial explains how you can use the regular expression (regex) to trigger a UserGuiding Content on a page with a dynamic URL.